BinstaJack/BinstaJack/README.md

-# 👋 HEllo There
+# 👋 Hello There

+## 🌍 **About Me**

 I am Lebini Jack, an **IT Support Technician** with 2+ years of experience in system deployment, user support, and building secure, cloud-based solutions.
 I love creating practical tools — from facial recognition apps to full-stack prototypes — that help people work smarter and safer.

 I’m passionate about solving real problems, learning every day, and growing into **Cybersecurity** and **DevSecOps** roles.

-Let’s connect and build something meaningful together! 🚀
+📍 Alberton, South Africa | 🎯 Growing into Cybersecurity & DevSecOps |💡 Passionate about secure systems, ethical tech, and user-first solutions
 ---

 ## 🏆 **Certifications**

 - 🎓 Full Stack Development — FNB App Academy (IT Varsity)